srid/purescript-book-sources/chapter7.md

 _Note_: In the `Either err` applicative functor, the `Left` constructor indicates an error, and the `Right` constructor indicates success.

-Now we can lift over `Either String`, providing an approriate error message for each parameter:
+Now we can lift over `Either String`, providing an appropriate error message for each parameter:

 ```text
 > let fullNameEither first middle last =